Little, overlooked Connecticut is a state of many firsts.

 Explore the Stomping Grounds of the Headless Horseman

-I admit this isn’t in Connecticut, but nearby Tarrytown and Sleepy Hollow are the site of one of the most famous American short stories.
+I admit this isn’t in Connecticut, but nearby Tarrytown and Sleepy Hollow are the sites of one of the most famous American short stories.

-And these two Hudson River Valley towns cash-in each year on their most famous undead resident with all sorts of Halloween events.
+These two Hudson River Valley towns cash in each year on their most famous undead resident with all sorts of Halloween events.

 Fall Festivals in Connecticut

-While Sleepy Hollow’s events are well known, there are plenty more fall festivals in our state.
-Click the link to see our full list of fall festivals and events in Connecticut.
+While Sleepy Hollow’s events are well-known, plenty more fall festivals are in our state.
+Click the link to see our complete list of fall festivals and events in Connecticut.

 Fall Beer and Wine Tastings